eugeneford/collit/README.md

 ```

+## Info objects
+The entire logic of components and modules is based on use of the ColorInfo object, which describes a specific color as a set of hex, rgb and hsl values, and GradientInfo, which describes a specific set of gradient values.

 ## ColorInfo object
-The entire logic of components and modules is based on use of the ColorInfo object, which describes a specific color as a set of hex, rgb and hsl values.

 ```js
 {
    hex: "#333",